MTPrime/street_art_classifier/README.md

 <a name="description"></a>

 # Description
 The goal of this project was to build a convolutional neural network that could classify pictures of street art by their style.
-I scrapped the FatCap website, a graffitti website that has been around from 1998 and contained over 22,000 images from across the globe.
-I chose to use this website becuase with each image users upload artist, location, and style.
+I scrapped the FatCap website, a graffiti  website that has been around from 1998 and contained over 22,000 images from across the globe.
+I chose to use this website because with each image users upload artist, location, and style.
 This gave me options on what I could train the model to look for.
 I started with a simple two class model and built up to 6 classes.

 <a name="repo"></a>